juliaarapiraca/juliaarapiraca/README.md

 ```

 <br>A Sagittarius Sun/Capricorn Moon that loves learning new things and the color purple! <br>
-<br><br>I'm addicted to Critical Role, RuPaul's Drag Race, TV Shows, Movies and a few games as Terraria, Stardew Valley, Don't Starve Together and Fran Bow, as well as classics like Pokemon, Super Mario and Sonic.
+<br>I'm addicted to Critical Role, RuPaul's Drag Race, TV Shows, Movies and a few games as Terraria, Stardew Valley, Don't Starve Together and Fran Bow, as well as classics like Pokemon, Super Mario and Sonic.
 <br><br>I am also a dice hoarder goblin and I'm not ashamed of it!